-Orlando Eye USA
+Orlando Eye in International Drive

 Near to the Eye lies another very famous attraction, Madame Tussauds Orlando.
 Here you can take a selfie of you and your favourite celebrities.
 Most recently, they've added a collection of Justice League heroes, as well as some modern-day rock stars, so you'll see the likes of Taylor Swift and Superman standing side by side.
 This display offers something for the whole family to enjoy.

 It doesn't matter what you're in the mood for, there are so many restaurants and eateries close to the Orlando Eye that you're bound to find something to tantalise the taste buds.
 If you've got a sweet tooth, head over to the Sugar Factory and indulge in one of their decadent crepes, all washed down with one of their famous milkshakes; they're nothing short of legendary.

 If you decided to book online, be sure to bring your confirmation email, the card you paid with, and your ID.
 That's all you need to pick up your tickets, and then all that's left is to enjoy yourself on the Orlando Eye and savour the view.